srlinuxeurope/DCFPartnerHackathon/README.md

 ssh admin@g1.dcfpartnerws.net -p 50104
 ```

-In the example above, accessing grafana would be possible browsing towards **http://gX.dcfpartnerws.net:50004** (where X is the group ID you've been allocated)
+In the example above, accessing Prometheus would be possible browsing towards **http://gX.dcfpartnerws.net:50082** (where X is the group ID you've been allocated)

 Optional:
 > You can generate `ssh-config` using the `generate-ssh-config` command and store the output on your local laptop's SSH client, in order to connect directly to nodes.